Ambu corporate statement relating to modern slavery

 We develop our products in close collaboration with healthcare professionals, in order to most effectively ensure that our solutions are relevant for our customers.

-We own and operate factories in Penang (Malaysia), Xiamen (China) and Indiana (USA).
+We own and operate factories in Penang (Malaysia), Xiamen (China), Indiana (USA) and Juárez (Mexico).
 Our expertise and continuous optimization efforts have resulted in an ability to uphold a high output of quality single-use devices at low costs.

 Most of our revenue is generated through our own direct sales force, which has experience in single-use devices and is specialized within Visualization, Anaesthesia and Patient Monitoring & Diagnostics.
 Ambu has direct sales in 19 countries and sales via distributors on other markets.

-As stated in the Ambu Code of Conduct, Ambu maintain the highest ethical standards and comply with all applicable laws, rules regulations and local customary practices.
+As stated in the Ambu Code of Conduct, Ambu maintains the highest ethical standards and complies with all applicable laws, rules regulations and local customary practices.

 Ambu respects the internationally recognized human rights of all people.
 We are committed to identifying and addressing any adverse impacts which may result from our own operations or business relationships.
 Ambu supports the principles contained within the Universal Declaration of Human Rights, the International Labour Organization’s Declaration on Fundamental Principles and Rights at Work and the UN Guiding Principles on Business and Human Rights.